MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 -keep class com.dexterous.** { *; }
 ```

-After doing so, Proguard rules specific to GSON will also needed to be added as it is used as a dependency by this plugin.
-Thos rules can be found [here](https://github.com/google/gson/blob/master/examples/android-proguard-example/proguard.cfg).
+After doing so, rules specific to the GSON dependency being used by the plugin will also needed to be added.
+These rules can be found [here](https://github.com/google/gson/blob/master/examples/android-proguard-example/proguard.cfg).
 The example app has a consolidated Proguard rules (`proguard-rules.pro`) file that combines these together for reference [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/android/app/proguard-rules.pro).

 You will also need to ensure that you have configured the resources that should be kept so that resources like your notification icons aren't discarded by the R8 compiler by following the instructions [here](https://developer.android.com/studio/build/shrink-code#keep-resources).
 Without doing this, you might not see the icon you've specified in your app's notifications.
 The configuration used by the example app can be found [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/android/app/src/main/res/raw/keep.xml) where it is specifying that all drawable resources should be kept, as well as the file used to play a custom notification sound (sound file is located [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/android/app/src/main/res/raw/slow_spring_board.mp3)).